Subsea7 Share Repurchases

 | The issuer's holding of own shares:

-Following the completion of the above transactions, Subsea 7 S.A. owns a total of 5,699,336 of its own shares, corresponding to 1.89% of the issued share capital of Subsea 7 S.A.
+Following the completion of the above transactions and reflecting previous share cancellations of 7,787,967 shares, as well as share transfers to satisfy the Company's long-term incentive plan obligations, Subsea 7 S.A. owns a total of 6,022,336 of its own shares, corresponding to 1.99% of the issued share capital of Subsea 7 S.A.
 Total shares in issue, including treasury shares, were 302,188,272.

 Appendix: